-Found 0 - 10 results of 14 programs matching keyword "organisms in rock"
+Found 0 - 10 results of 15 programs matching keyword "organisms in rock"

+Catch one of the After Dark: Sexplorations highlights from February 6, 2014!
+Watch as Exploratorium Biologists, Karli Woodward and Caitlin Johnson demonstrate a live sea urchin fertilization.
 In today's program, Exploratorium scientists Paul Doherty and Karen Kalumuck will look at examples of life in extreme environments on Earth.
 As Mars is an extreme environment, the question remains-could it have supported any form of microbial life?
 Why is water, or evidence of water, so important to the Mars missions?

 Join Exploratorium scientists Ron Hipschman and Karen Kalumuck as they examine water as one of the building blocks for life and what previous Mars missions have discovered about water on the red planet.
 If you sink it, they will come.
 That’s what Exploratorium biologist Karen Kalumuck learned when she decided to experiment by submerging PVC plates under the piers at Marina Harbor.
 In this program, you'll meet the bizarre aquatic life forms that inhabit our Bay.
 Burning Man is a literal hotbed of explosions and fire.
 Join Exploratorium Senior Scientist Paul Doherty as he looks at the properties that make up fire through the lens of the Burning Man event.
 We went and talked with the folks who ran the Microzoo camp at Burning Man 2010, and learned about critters in extreme environments.
 Exploratorium Senior Scientist Paul Doherty explains a double rainbow sighting at Burning Man 2010!
 The Exploratorium TV crew caught up with Exploratorium Living Systems director, Dr. Kristina Yu, at After Dark: Sexplorations.
 Kristina confirmed it for us—sex is all around us, all the time.
 Explore how Mars’s gravity and geology would affect rock climbers, with the Exploratorium's Dr. Paul Doherty.
 Chris McKay, Planetary Scientist at the NASA Ames Research Center, has traveled the world seeking Mars-like environments.
 In the Dry Valleys of Antarctica—his favorite Mars analog on Earth—Dr. McKay discovered a kind of algae living inside rocks porous to light and water.
 He’ll show us some of these rocks and talk about the physical conditions required for life.
-Jonathan Trent, Astrobiologist, NASA Ames Research Center studies "thermophiles," heat-loving microbes inhabiting places once thought too hostile for life, but analogous to environments that might be found on other planets.
-He discovered that some of these microbes make a protein that appears to stabilize their cell membranes (and may have applications for nanotechnology).